zekedellavechia/behave-framework/README.md

 ![image](https://user-images.githubusercontent.com/67669609/102962763-495d5980-44c6-11eb-96b6-80e44703ab9c.png)

 ## Known issues
+###For:
-.
-For: 'allure' is not recognized as an internal or external command...
+'allure' is not recognized as an internal or external command...
 Run the command:
 ```bash
 npm install -g allure-commandline --save-dev